What Is the FINRA Series 7?

 The Series 7 tests four major job functions (FINRA):

-The third function, covering securities products and recommendations, makes up nearly three-quarters of the exam.
-This is where you need the deepest knowledge.
+The third function, securities products and recommendations, is nearly three-quarters of the exam.
+That's where you need the deepest knowledge.

 Options, municipal securities, and margin accounts are the three areas candidates struggle with most.
 These topics require not just memorization but the ability to calculate breakevens, maximum gains/losses, and tax implications.